Sitting volleyball at the 2004 Summer Paralympics

-Volleyball at the 2004 Summer Paralympics was staged at the Helliniko Fencing Hall from 21 to 27 September.
-Two sitting volleyball team events were held, one for men and one for women.
+Sitting volleyball at the 2004 Summer Paralympics was staged at the Helliniko Fencing Hall from 21 to 27 September.
+Two team events were held, one for men and one for women.
 The sport is performed sitting down, on a smaller court with a lower net.

 This was the first Summer Paralympic Games without standing volleyball events, which had been included from the introduction of volleyball in 1976 (when sitting volleyball was a demonstration event) through 2000.

 The tournament brought Bosnia and Herzegovina their first ever Paralympic gold medal.
 Their team consisted of players injured in the War of 1992-95.